Mhamedhlt/Mhamed-/README.md

 ### M1 Student in Applied Mathematics specializing in Quantitative Finance.

 I am an M1 Student in Applied Mathematics (MIGS), specializing in **Machine Learning** and **Stochastic Calculus**.
-I am currently seeking a **3-month internship in quantitative finance** starting June 2026.
+I am currently seeking a **one year apprenticeship in quantitative finance** starting September 2026.

 ---